 People will tell you to adjust your expectations to your condition

 Ever since I was diagnosed with psoriasis I was told that I needed to adjust my expectations.
 My wardrobe was adjusted to my psoriasis, as I always wore long dresses with dark stockings to cover the spots on my legs.
 When I had flakes on my elbows, which was pretty much always, I wore long gloves when going out with friends and stopped wearing black sweaters and coats as scales from my head flaking off looked like bad dandruff.
 Every time I walked into a room for a job interview or even had a drink at friends’ house I didn’t want to sit on a black sofa or a chair as it was covered in ‘snow’ from my head very quickly.

 I also gave up on one of my hobbies – pole fitness, as not only I was embarrassed to attend a class in shorts and a tank top, but also flared skin was often bleeding scaring my other classmates.

 My public image of a ‘bikini girl’ in this case is quite ridiculous

 I recently discovered that I’m being called a ‘bikini girl’ among other travel bloggers.
 Every major publication somehow chooses to feature my bikini photos as a cover photo of an article about me.
 While it may seem flattering, I think it’s quite a funny coincidence considering my skin problem.
 It actually costs me a lot of courage to put on my bikini and wander around the beach.

 I also heard that I’m this stereotypical girl with a perfect manicure and wearing dresses everywhere.
-I’m not going to go into the discussion why the modern world thinks.
-That in order to be a traveler girls need to wear absolutely no make up, dress in sweatpants and tramps, as it’s a topic for a long blog post.
+I’m not going to go into the discussion about why the modern world thinks that in order to be a proper female traveler you need to wear absolutely no makeup, dress in sweatpants and tramps, as it’s a topic for a long blog post.